janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 # What's is the role of Rancher

 - Makes the access to the cluster easier.
-(UserManagement, AccessToken)
-- Provides additional REST endpoints for creating namespaces and querying workloads
+(UserManagement)
 - Can configure monitoring with Prometheus and Grafana
 - Works fine together with K3s because it's from the same company
 - Easy version upgrades for the K3s cluster with the system-upgrade-controller